 5. Don’t use too much.
 With the best leather conditioners and cleaners, a little goes a long way.
 Applying too much can oversaturate your leather, preventing it from breathing and causing its fibers to rot.

-6. Clean regularly with damp cloth.
-Regularly wiping down your leather with a dampened (not soaked) cloth to remove dirt, debris and other substances is one of the best and easiest ways to keep it clean between periods of full cleaning and conditioning.
+6. Clean regularly with a damp cloth.
+Regularly wiping down your leather with a dampened (not soaked) cloth to remove dirt, debris, and other substances is one of the best and easiest ways to keep it clean between periods of full cleaning and conditioning.
 Make sure to wipe the leather dry before using it.

 7. Consider waterproofing.
-Although using a quality cleaning and conditioning product might be sufficient, applying a coat of waterproofing material can provide your leather with an extra layer of protection against the damaging effects of moisture, spills, and leaks, etc. Make sure the waterproofing product is specifically-made for leather.
+Although using a quality cleaning and conditioning product might be sufficient, applying a coat of waterproofing material can provide your leather with an extra layer of protection against the damaging effects of moisture, spills, and leaks, etc. Make sure the waterproofing product is specifically made for leather.

 How To Make Homemade Leather Conditioner

-While we recommend that you treat your leather upholstery with a specifically-formulated leather conditioner, you can easily make your own using some rather basic materials.
+While we recommend that you treat your leather upholstery with a specifically formulated leather conditioner, you can easily make your own using some rather basic materials.
 Here are three of the most popular and effective homemade leather conditioner recipes: